 I want to list my favorite things about this pasta.

-Minimal effort recipe: It is one of the pastas where the only ingredient that needs cooking is the pasta itself.
+Minimal effort recipe: It is one of the pasta where the only ingredient that needs cooking is the pasta itself.

-Preparing this sauce really takes a few minutes on the clock and is a no cook sauce.
+Preparing this sauce takes a few minutes on the clock and is a no-cook sauce.